-The GASB has issued Statement No. 87, Leases, Statement No. 91, Conduit Debt Obligations, Statement No. 93, Replacement of Interbank Offered Rates, Statement No. 96, Subscription-Based Information Technology Arrangements, and Statement No. 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
-The provisions of Statements No. 87 and 97 are effective for periods beginning after June 15, 2021.
-The provisions of Statement No. 89 are effective for periods beginning after December 15, 2020.
-The provisions of Statement 91 are effective for periods beginning after Dune 15, 2021; all other requirements were effective for periods beginning after June 15, 2021 financial statements.
+The GASB has issued Statement No. 91, Conduit Debt Obligations, and Statement No. 96, Subscription-Based Information Technology Arrangements.
+The provisions of Statement 91 are effective for periods beginning after December 15, 2021.
 The provisions of Statement No. 96 are effective for periods beginning after June 15, 2022.
 The Fund has not yet determined the effect, if any, these statements will have on its financial statements.